rh-mobb/aro-workshop-content/aro-content/200-ops/day2/observability.md

     oc -n custom-logging get route grafana-route
     ```

-1. Browse to the provided route address in the same browser window as your OCP console and login via `AAD`.
+1. Browse to the provided route address in the same browser window as your OCP console and login using your OpenShift credentials (either AAD or kubeadmin).

 1. View an existing dashboard such as **custom-logging -> Node Exporter -> USE Method -> Cluster**.